anthonymike180/Adidas-Sales-Analysis-Excel/README.md

 1. Download or clone the repository.
 2. Open <a href="https://github.com/anthonymike180/Adidas-Sales-Analysis-Excel/blob/main/Addidas_Sales_Analysis.xlsx">Excel file / Workings</a> in Microsoft Excel.
-3. Navigate through the sheets — there should be raw data, analyses, and dashboard/report sheets.
+3. Navigate through the sheets as you wish.
 4. Explore charts and pivot-based tables to view insights, trends, and performance metrics.

-## Purpose & Audience
+## Tools & Techniques Used

+- Microsoft Excel
+  - Data cleaning & structuring
+  - Pivot tables & pivot charts
+  - Formulas and calculations
+  - Visual charts / graphs
+  - Formatting for dashboard-style presentation

+## Objective

 This project is a demonstration of Excel-based data analysis and dashboard building.
-It’s useful for:

-- Anyone learning data analysis with Excel
-- Portfolio showcase for data- or business-analysis roles
-- Quick sales-performance reporting using spreadsheets
+- Analyze Adidas sales data and identify key performance trends.
+- Build an interactive Excel dashboard for easy visualization of sales insights.
+- Track sales performance across products, regions, and time periods.
+- Transform raw data into actionable business insights for decision-making.

+## Author
+Anthony Michael
+anthonymike180@gmail.com

+---